A More Equal Future

 1. The Equality Argument

-This equality argument was resisted by the respondents, the Union of India and certain other private interests, on essentially two grounds: 1.
-Under-inclusion has never been a recognized ground for invalidating a statute unless it can be shown that under-inclusion is discriminatory; and 2.
-The sexual union of queer persons no matter how stable and long lasting simply does not have the same societal recognition as a heterosexual marriage.
+This equality argument was resisted by the respondents, the Union of India and certain other private interests, on essentially two grounds: 1. that under-inclusion had never been a recognized ground for invalidating a statute unless it is shown that under-inclusion is discriminatory; and 2. the the sexual union of queer persons no matter how stable and long lasting simply does not have the same societal recognition as a heterosexual marriage.
 These two unions are therefore not on an equal footing and cannot demand equal treatment.

 A. Under-inclusion Does not Render an Act Unconstitutional

-Explaining the first ground, the respondents show that the SMA was enacted with the express purpose of providing for inter-faith and inter-caste heterosexual marriages because religious laws did not provide for them, even prohibited them.
-They argue, and this is well-settled, that it is the legislative prerogative to decide which social problem to tackle and how to tackle it.
+Explaining the first ground, the respondents showed that the SMA was enacted with the express purpose of providing for inter-faith and inter-caste heterosexual marriages because religious laws did not provide for them, going so far as to prohibit them.
+They argued, and this is well-settled, that it is the legislative prerogative to decide which social problem to tackle and how to tackle it.
 Failure to provide a comprehensive marriage law that covers all possible marriages imaginable will therefore by itself not amount to discrimination.
 But, does the SMA just provide a way for marriage outside religious laws, or does it provide the only possible means to marry outside religious laws?
-That is the question the courts must really decide.
+In my view, that is the question the courts must really decide.
 If it is the latter, and there is a fundamental right to marry extendable to queer persons as the petitioners argue, then the exclusion of queer persons from the SMA is not a case of under-inclusion but discrimination.
 Because they cannot get married any other way.

 B. The Unequal Classes Argument

-The respondents argue that the queer unions simply do not have the societal recognition of a heterosexual marriage.
+The respondents argued that queer unions simply do not have the societal recognition of a heterosexual marriage.
 Can they therefore be equated?
-This argument in essence uses past discrimination as a rationale for continuing discrimination and must be inspected with caution.
+This argument cleverly obfuscates the legal and societal hurdles that have thus far prevented the legitimization of queer relationships, and seeks to use past discrimination as a rationale for present and future discrimination by refusing to course-correct.
+This logic is constitutionally suspect and must be treated with caution by the court.

 2. The Legitimate State Interest Argument

 This is an interesting argument full of radical potential.
 The respondents argue that marriage is a social institution and properly should not be the State’s business, as was the case until the 1950s.
-At this time, a host of marriage laws were enacted because the State was interested in regulating certain incidents of marriage, such as childcare, divorce, inheritance, maintenance etc. Those laws did not create marriage, merely recognized them for legal purposes.
+At this time, a host of marriage laws were enacted because the State was interested in regulating certain incidents of marriage, such as childcare, divorce, inheritance, maintenance, etc. Those laws did not create marriage, merely recognized them for legal purposes.
 Regulation in fact brought about a curtailment of rights—for example, multiple marriages were outlawed.
 The rationale behind those laws was to create uniformity and provide a more equal treatment of women and children.
 Portrayed in this way, the argument suggests that queer folks are freer than non-queers in marriages.
 Their freedoms are unhindered, and they can organize their lives as they wish.
 This would have been true if, forgetting for a moment the stigma with queer coupling, had not the exercise of various rights been linked to marriage.
 One example suffices.
 For example, a queer couple cannot adopt because the adoption guidelines require the subsistence of a valid marriage.
+As long as this couple cannot marry they cannot adopt.

 3. The Limits of Interpretation Argument

 The petitioners argue that it is open to the court to ‘read-in’/’read-up’ a statute in a way that saves it from unconstitutionality, especially as there is no express prohibition on excluding queer persons.[2]
-Reading the SMA in this way is within the institutional capacity of the judiciary; indeed it is one of its unique powers.
-It is not judicial legislation which would arise in situations where large swathes of legislation were being written into the act, akin to stitching a whole cloth.
+Reading the SMA in this way is within the institutional capacity of the judiciary.
+Indeed it is one of its unique powers, they argue.
+It is not judicial legislation which would arise in situations where large swathes of legislation were being written into the Act, akin to stitching a whole cloth.
 Therefore, the argument is that although the SMA does not provide specifically for queer marriages, and nor was this the legislative intention or purpose at the time of enactment, it can and must be read in a manner that is constitutionally permissible.[3]
 It would be constitutionally impermissible to read the SMA in a manner that creates two classes of unions—queer and non-queer because the equal moral worth of queer persons had been clearly articulated in Navtej.
-The other option of course is to a permissible pathway although not prayed for by the petitioners.
+The other option of course is to find the SMA void for unconstitutionality although the petitioners do not make this prayer in any seriousness.

 The most compelling argument regarding interpreting the SMA in the way proposed by the petitioners, viz., to read the gendered provisions of the Act as gender neutral (spouse instead of husband/wife) is that it will result in the Act being applied in one way to heterosexuals and another way to queer persons.
 This has no constitutional precedent.
 An example is perhaps found in the divorce provisions of the SMA.
 The divorce provisions provides certain special grounds to wives – for example, rape by the husband.
 In a queer marriage, the union argues, it is not clear who the ‘wife’ will be.
 Will both parties be wives; will none be wife?
 In either case, such an interpretation would necessarily mean that the grounds of divorce available to a straight couple would be different from the grounds available to a queer couple.
 The problem would change form but remain unresolved if ‘wife’ were replaced by ‘person.’
 That would result in a situation where the SMA recognizes that rape can be perpetrated by anyone whereas the criminal code (IPC) defines rape as an offense committed by men.
 This will require changing the definition of the crime in a significant way.
 This is not something judicial interpretation is empowered to do—this must necessarily be done by legislation, if felt necessary.